 I am strongly against the illegal hunt of the native birds of the Europe.
 We together fight illegal hunt by breeding ringed birds!

 If you share my opinion, I kindly invite all of you interested in any kind of cooperation to contact me without hesitation.

 Welcome, once again,

 I was born in Dubrovnik, Croatia, in 1976 where I lived until 1995 when I started studying civil engineering at the Faculty of Civil Engineering, University of Zagreb, Croatia.
 After graduation, I worked as a civil engineer for a short period of time.
-I have been employed at the Department for steel structures, Faculty of Civil Engineering - Zagreb since 2001.
+I have been employed at the Department for structures - Chair for metal structures, Faculty of Civil Engineering - Zagreb since 2001.

-After completing my master and doctoral thesis in 2009 I obtained academic doctoral degree in the civil engineering field within the scientific group related to the bearing structures.
-Currently, I am working as Assistant Professor on the civil engineering tasks related to professional work, scientific research and education.
+After completing my master and doctoral thesis in 2009 I obtained the academic doctoral degree in the civil engineering field within the scientific group related to the bearing structures.
+Currently, I am working as Associate Professor on the civil engineering tasks related to professional work, scientific research and education.

 Before getting married to my wife Ivana, I took her to many ornithological exhibitions to test her opinion and attitude towards my 'dark' side.
 She has been my faithful companion ever since together with our beloved daughters Paula and Vita.

 Without my family’s support and their understanding and sacrifice, my love for birds would be only a solitary pebble, pebble without meaning, in a vast mosaic of life.

 Our home (house vs. aviary)- drawing of five-year daughter Paula